phalcon/documentation/docs/application-micro.md

 ### Redirections

-You can redirect one matched route to another using the [Phalcon\Http\Response][http-response] object, just like in a full application.
+You can redirect one matched route to another using the [Phalcon\Http\Response][http-response] object, like in a full application.

 ```php
 <?php